What are endocrine disruptors and where can they be found?

-We will try to enlighten you ...
+We will try to clarify...

-And in practice, what does it give?
+And in practice, what does that mean?

 First, where are endocrine disruptors found?